 However, if a single act violates the law of two states, the law treats the act as separate offenses.
 Suppose police arrest a suspect for driving under the influence (DUI) in Wisconsin.
 The suspect later admits they drove from Minnesota to Wisconsin before police pulled them over.
 Both states could prosecute the suspect for DUI.

 Prosecuting the suspect in both states does not conflict with the Double Jeopardy Clause.
 However, a second state with a case against a defendant may decide that a conviction in the first state is sufficient.
 Therefore, it does not necessarily mean more than one state will bring charges.
 The states' respective prosecutors have the discretion to prosecute the suspect, as they do with all other criminal cases.

 Dual Sovereignty Doctrine: Background

-Although it wasn't the first case to address the dual sovereignty doctrine, a 1985 U.S. Supreme Court decision (Heath v.
-Alabama) added some clarity.
-In this case, two men hired by the defendant to murder his wife kidnapped the victim in Alabama, but her body was later found in Georgia.
-The defendant pleaded guilty in Georgia in exchange for life in prison, but he was then convicted of murder, connected to the kidnapping, and sentenced to death in Alabama.
+Although it was not the first case to address the dual sovereignty doctrine, a 1985 U.S. Supreme Court decision, Heath v.
+Alabama, added some clarity.
+In this case, two men, hired by the defendant to murder his wife, kidnapped the victim in Alabama.
+The victim's body was later found in Georgia.

-The defendant claimed double jeopardy in defense to the Alabama charges, which was rejected by the lower courts.
-The Supreme Court held that the defendant's protection against double jeopardy had not been violated, thus invoking the dual sovereignty doctrine:
+The defendant claimed double jeopardy in defense regarding the Alabama charges.
+The Supreme Court held that the defendant's protection against double jeopardy was not violated under the dual sovereignty doctrine:

 "The dual sovereignty doctrine provides that when a defendant in a single act violates the 'peace and dignity' of two sovereigns by breaking the laws of each, he has committed two distinct 'offenses' for double jeopardy purposes."